samuraiseoul/kimchiChingu/_book/verbs/stem.md

 ---
 In Korean, the easiest type of conjugation is the {% tooltip tip: 連用形 text: stem %} conjugation.
 It is the same for all verbs and adjectives, including the copula, 이다.
-Simply remove the 다 from the verb or adjective and you're done.
+Simply remove the 다 from the verb or adjective.

 ### Examples: